City-of-Helsinki/opehuone2025/Container_README.md

 - Base image wp-content/mu-plugins/ content is different from opehuone-stage-new-ui.edu.hel.fi.
 - Devops: components/opehuone/vars/opehuone-development.yml & staging wp vars missing
+- Dockerfile is missing some variable definitions
+- https://github.com/City-of-Helsinki/wordpress-helfi-plugin-wpo365-login-intranet workaround to have access to plugin.
+No versioning or updates.

 ### Plugins and themes